Vice25/CS-499-/README.md

 ## The Third Artifact - Databases

-Below is a link to the original Artifact, the enhanced Artifact, and an accompanying Narrative with details of my skills demonstrated, also included
+Below is a link to the original Artifact, the enhanced Artifact, and two SQL script files in one zip folder.
+An accompanying Narrative with details of my skills demonstrated is also included as an MS Word document

-are additional files to support the work.
-Two files that contain SQL scripts

 [Artifact Three]()